 One of the most famous lookout spots in Queensland, Trinity Bay Lookout is surprisingly void of tourists.
 I don’t know how or why, but every time I go there I seem to be the only one.
 If you’re into fitness, you can walk up the hill to get to the lookout, from Rex Smeal Park.
 It’s an easy enough walk, along bitumen, but at the top, you get treated to some fantastic views of Trinity Bay.
 Find the Trinity Bay Lookout here.

-9. Eat dinner at Chilli’s Pizza & Trattoria
+9. Eat dinner at Chilly’s Pizza & Trattoria

 A great thing about Queensland weather, especially Tropical North Queensland, is taking advantage of outdoor dining.
 At Chilli’s, you’ll find yourself spoiled with a large outdoor eating area, complete with cool picnic-style and dining tables, strings of festival lights and cool music.
 The food is really delicious, especially their pizzas.
 There are options for vegetarians and gluten-dodgers too.
 It’s kid-friendly, so if you despise small humans you should go after 8:30pm.
-Find Chilli’s here.
+Find Chilly’s here.

 10. Visit the Mossman Gorge

 11. Have dinner at Star of Siam

 I freaking L-O-V-E Thai food and Star of Siam does not disappoint.
 Don’t let its casual little shop-front fool you, these guys serve up dang delicious Thai food.
 Everything is so fresh and bursting with flavour, they don’t skimp on the number of veggies in the curry (I assume that will also apply to meat).
 I didn’t really know what to expect when we sat down at the table, but I ate every single bite.
 The food was fantastic.
 10/10 would munch again.
 Find Star of Siam here.